 The American Psychiatric Association designates the FOCUS enduring material for a maximum of 44 AMA PRA Category 1 Credits.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

-This Self-Assessment CME program has been reviewed and is approved for a maximum of 24 AAPA Category 1 Self-Assessment CME credits by the Physician Assistant Review Panel.
-Approval is valid until 10/31/2017.
+The Self-Assessment CME programs listed below have been reviewed and are approved for a maximum of 24 AAPA Category 1 Self-Assessment CME credits by the Physician Assistant Review Panel.
+Approval is valid until the expiration date listed below.
 Physician Assistants should claim only the credit commensurate with the extent of their participation in the activity.
-This program was planned in accordance with AAPA’s CME Standards.
+These programs were planned in accordance with AAPA’s CME Standards.

 To visit FOCUS online, please visit http://focus.psychiatryonline.org